nlitsme/qualcomm-q6zip/README.md

   - a dword with some size information
   - the two dictionaries, the first word usually is zero.
     The combined size is always:   2^a + 2^b,  with a != b, so a number with two bits set.
-  - folloed by a large list (+- 4000) of data pointers.
+  - followed by a large list (+- 4000) of data pointers.
-  - followed by the ocmpressed data.
+  - followed by the compressed data.
   - approx the first half of the compressed entries will start with byte 0xff, from this you may be able to find the number to pass with the `--skipheader` argument.